SamuelJadzak2/ConversifyTest/README.md

 # Design

 I tried to split up the call components for readability.
-I also wanted to split up the components that handle the UI from the ones that handle the API functionality to more closely follow React development practices.
-I put the API functionality inside of a context because I imagined that the functions might be used across multiple components and I wanted to make it easier to manage and maintain the code.
+I also wanted to separate the components that handle the UI from those that handle the API functionality to more closely follow React development practices.
+I put the API functionality inside of a context because I imagined that the functions might be used across multiple components, making it easier to manage and maintain the code.
+Additionally, I thought that the assistantID would probably be passed from another screen, so I made it a parameter.

 # If I had more time...